tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 - Support totally wiping your tower install instead of truncating database

 ## Open questions
-  - what are we doing about jq -- are there python packages available to yum for this?
-Need to consult shane/bill about this
   - how is one supposed to interact with instance groups, not sure how I am supposed to acheive modifying instances associated.
 This is probably part of general "How to deal with related items" problem